SeaQL/seaql.github.io/Blog/blog/2025-02-22-introducing-sea-orm-pro.md

 ### Dashboard

 A glance into the metrics.
 SeaORM Pro visualize your business statistics with charts.
 For example, numbers of newly acquired customer on each month and sales per week visualize in line chart.
-The dashboard UI is configurable via TOML syntax, chart data is fetch via by predefined query in the Rust backend.
+The dashboard UI is configurable via TOML syntax, chart data is fetch via predefined query in the Rust backend.

 <img src="https://www.sea-ql.org/sea-orm-pro/img/01_banner.png#light" />
 <img src="https://www.sea-ql.org/sea-orm-pro/img/01_banner_dark.png#dark" />